pymc-devs/pytensor/doc/extending/graphstructures.rst

 #.
 They represent arrays with shapes of :math:`1 \times N`, or, in code, ``(1,
    None)``, where ``None`` represents any shape value.

-Note that Pytensor :class:`Type`\s are not necessarily equivalent to Python types or classes.
-Pytensor's :class:`TensorType`'s, like `irow`, use :class:`numpy.ndarray` as the underlying Python type for performing computations and storing data, but :class:`numpy.ndarray`\s model a much wider class of arrays than most :class:`TensorType`\s.
+Note that PyTensor :class:`Type`\s are not necessarily equivalent to Python types or classes.
+PyTensor's :class:`TensorType`'s, like `irow`, use :class:`numpy.ndarray` as the underlying Python type for performing computations and storing data, but :class:`numpy.ndarray`\s model a much wider class of arrays than most :class:`TensorType`\s.
-In other words, Pytensor :class:`Type`'s try to be more specific.
+In other words, PyTensor :class:`Type`'s try to be more specific.

 For more information see :ref:`pytensor_type`.